• Skip to primary navigation

 If the word “art” scares you a little, then the good news is that becoming a great baker doesn’t hinge on being able to create intricate edible roses or being able to write out a message on a cake in perfect cursive.

-Top Essential Baking Ingredients For Your Pantry
+Top Essential Baking Pantry Ingredients

-If you have done any amount of baking, you know that almost every recipe calls for a little of “this”…and a lot of “that”.
-But how do you know which “this” and which “that” are considered to be baking pantry staples?
+If you have done any amount of baking, you know that almost every recipe calls for a little of “this”...and a lot of “that”.
+But how do you know which “this” and which “that” are considered baking pantry staples?

 For example, some recipes call for baking soda, and some call for baking powder.
 Do you really need to have both in your baking pantry?
 Check out the list below to find out what you really need to have on hand – and (by elimination) what you don’t.